 Additional measures include adjustments to workspaces, extra cleaning protocols, and easy access to hand sanitizer and cleaning supplies.

 The University is working directly with the ZMCHD on testing, contact tracing and healthcare services.
 We have secured appropriate health-related isolation and quarantine spaces for students who are unable to return home in collaboration with the ZMCHD.

 We revised our academic calendar so that fall classes started a week early on August 18 and end prior to Thanksgiving to avoid being on campus during the peak influenza season.
-The Spring 2021 academic calendar is still under review, but our task force is currently considering a return to campus in mid-January.
+The Spring 2021 academic calendar is available for download here.

-We have developed a classroom and lab management plan that allows appropriate social distancing in all learning spaces.
-With the addition of some new teaching spaces, we can provide appropriate classroom space for full-time face-to-face instruction for most of our classes.
-Instructors are working tirelessly over the summer, however, to ensure that the basic elements of every class are available in our Blackboard online learning management system to serve students for whom COVID-related issues prevent classroom attendance and also to use technology effectively to enhance our learning experiences.
+Our classroom and lab management maintains appropriate social distancing in all learning spaces.
+With the addition of new teaching spaces, we are providing appropriate classroom space for full-time face-to-face instruction for most of our classes.
+The basic elements of all classes are available in our Blackboard online learning management system to serve students for whom COVID-related issues prevent classroom attendance and also to use technology effectively to enhance our learning experiences.

 Our residential spaces have been adjusted to allow for the availability of single rooms for any students who wish to pursue that option.
 Careful arrangements of single and double rooms have allowed us to de-densify our student living spaces.